mbailey/notes/docs/software/keyboard-shortcuts.md

 # Keyboard Shortcuts

-Frequently used "universal" keyboard shortcuts for sysadmins / developers.

-- Trying to get better across three operating systems by finding / setting consistent shortcuts.
+Use a consistent set  ofkeyboard shortcuts across operating systems and applications.

 - Some of these may be wrong.

 ## Markdown